CamStan/test-docs/unifyfs-docs/docs/limitations.rst

 """"""""""""""

-HDF5 provided config option that forces HDF5 to add an ``MPI_File_sync()`` call after every collective write operation when needed by the underlying ROMIO driver.
+HDF5 provided config option that forces HDF5 to add an ``MPI_File_sync()`` call after every collective write operation when needed by the underlying MPI-IO driver.
 Set ``HDF5_DO_MPI_FILE_SYNC=1`` to enable this option.

 **Cost:** Can cause a significant decrease in write performance as the amount of